lotharen17/Logs-API-to-ClickHouse-connector/README.md

      ```
     *(Omit `counterID` if using only one counter.)*

-   - This script can also write log of execution of the script itself to Log table in ClickHouse.
+   - This script can also write log of execution of the script itself to Log table in `ClickHouse`.
 To do that - set name of log table as a value of `logTable` parameter in [`ch_credentials.json`](#ch_credentialsjson).
 Log table should be created like this:

     ```sql
     CREATE OR REPLACE TABLE db_name.log_table_name